WestDRI/rcmodules22/content/python/python-01-setup.md

 Today's options:

-1. **First option**: in our earlier courses you have used a remote cluster via SSH.
+1. **First option** - In our earlier courses you have used a remote cluster via SSH.
 We have another, larger cluster for you today called `uu.c3.ca`, and you can work inside an interactive job there:

 ```sh